Kong/docs.konghq.com/app/konnect/dev-portal/register-and-create-app.md

     D --> |Create in IdP| E
 {% endmermaid %}

-> **Figure 1:** In order to use the Dev Portal, you must first register for the Portal with an account.
+> _**Figure 1:** To use the Dev Portal, you must first register for the Portal with an account.
 You will receive an email from the Portal admin prompting you to confirm your email address.
+Then, you can log in, find the API you want to use, create an application with credentials, and start using the API with those credentials._

 <details><summary>Key concepts</summary>